yanfalcao/ReceptIa/README.md

 ## Accessibility

 The Receptia app is designed with accessibility in mind, ensuring an inclusive experience for all users.
+It incorporates the following features:
+* High contrast color schemes
+* Scalable text size
+* Compatibility with TalkBack
+* Dark mode support
+* Intuitive navigation
-It incorporates features such as high-contrast color schemes and scalable text for users with visual impairments.
-Additionally, intuitive navigation and touch targets are optimized for ease of use.
-For a detailed explanation of the accessibility, please refer to the corresponding section in the [README](docs/Accessibility.md).
+* Optimized touch targets for ease of use

+For a detailed explanation of the accessibility features, please refer to the corresponding section in the [README](docs/Accessibility.md).

 ## Tools